 It is a fundamental problem for many small business owners, particularly in the B2B sector: How to effectively create, organize, track, and manage a sales pipeline.
 Developing a sales pipeline takes time and money, but it complements a sales forecast.
 A sales pipeline gives you and your sales managers the power to track prospects at every stage of the sales cycle, from initial inquiry to purchase.

 Look at your current sales process.

 Next, please make a list of how you and your sales team are currently contacting prospects, and write down the different lead stages they fall into, such as cold lead, hot lead, new customer, etc. Lastly, make a list of how you contact prospects, such as cold calling, email marketing, and social media marketing.
 All of this information directly correlates with your small business’s sales results, but you could be losing leads if you do not have a sales pipeline in place.

 Evaluate your recent sales results.

-After you complete the steps listed above, take a look at your company’s sales results and revenue for the past 90 days, and the past six months.
-In the event that you aren’t hitting your sales targets, look for possible reasons why.
-Is your sales team using the right pitch?
-Are they well-versed about your products and/or services?
-Do they know how to effectively communicate your brand value?
-Are they handling rejection the right way?
+After completing the steps listed above, look at your sales results and revenue for the past 90 days and six months.
+If you are not hitting your sales targets, look for possible reasons why.
+For example, is your sales team using the right pitch?
+Are they well versed in your products and services?
+Do they use the best upselling tactics?
 Do they have an easy way to track leads through every stage of the buying cycle?
-These are some of the many reasons why companies like yours are relinquishing sales to the competition.
+These are some of the many reasons why businesses like yours are losing sales to competitors.

 Build your sales pipeline.

 Once you finish evaluating your current sales process and recent sales results, you will have the framework in place to start building a sales pipeline.
 Begin by identifying how many leads move to the next stage of your sales cycle and how many deals you need to meet (or surpass) your revenue goals.